 The picture of Agnes Laura when she graduated from high school in Corvallis, Oregon, far from her eastern Oregon home outside of the small town of Mitchell, reflected her high school dreams -- lovely white dress, flowers at her feet.
 She was ready to step out and meet the world.
 A few years later, this daughter of a well-to-do rancher left the Keyes ranch to marry Frank Sigford, a young man from Wisconsin who had joined his brothers out west to make their fortune.

 However Lady fortune never laid her bounty on the couple.
-The sweet picture of my grandmother and her first born, Irene, belied the grief of losing this baby when she was not yet two years old.
+The sweet picture of my grandmother and her first born, Irene, belied the grief of losing this baby Irene when she was not yet two years old.
 Frank, her husband, followed his dream of riches from dredging gold near Marysville, to the Pacific Northwest logging camps, to southern Oregon cattle ranches, and the subsistance on dry land farms in southern Oregon.

 By the time Agnes Laura was in her mid forties, my grandmother had born seven children, five of which lived to adulthood and old age..
 Her life was hard -- their lives were hard -- young children and shy on financial resources took their toll on her.
 Dreams of living a life in which one talked about books, the lives, places and thoughts between the covers, fell by the wayside.
 And she became the grandmother that I knew as a child-- an old woman, who plied us with homemade applesauce and bread fresh from her over.
-Her only tie to the life she thought would be hers rested behind the homemade glass fronted bookcase.
+Her only tie to the life she thought would be hers was the Elocution book which rested behind the homemade glass fronted bookcase.

 |Agnes Laura Keyes|